Skip to content

 What is the employee Net Promoter Score (eNPS)?

 The eNPS is an employee experience metric.
-Its calculated score ranges between -100 and 100 to determine the group of ambassadors in your organization and how loyal your employees.
+Its calculated score ranges between -100 and 100 to determine the group of ambassadors in your organization and how loyal your employees are.
 The employee Net Promoter Score is adapted from the Net Promoter Score (NPS), a key metric that measures customer loyalty.
 Given this, it asks your employees one single question, typically worded as:

 How likely are you to recommend [Organisation] as an employer to others?